MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 = 2.2.5 =
 * Feature: Admin can filter products in product listing page by vendor.
-* Fix: Open a different vendor's product and coupon by changing post id in url - issue has been fixed.
+* Fixed: Open a different vendor's product and coupon by changing post id in url - issue has been fixed.
-* Fix - Shop settings page issue is fixed.
+* Fixed: Shop settings page issue is fixed.
-* Fix - Commission amount for two products from same vendor issue has been fixed.
+* Fixed:  Commission amount for two products from same vendor issue has been fixed.

 = 2.2.4 =
 * Fix: When an order is deleted, commissions are also deleted for that order.